jimappleg8/wtw-patterns/README.md

                     'group'     => 'reduce-to-practice');  <span style="color:#F00;">&lt;-- CHANGE HERE AS WELL</span>
 </pre>

-<p class="important"><strong>NOTE:</strong> After the <samp>patterns.php</samp> script runs, it will appear that the old directory was not deleted properly, but it will be deleted on the next commit by Subversion.
+<p><strong>NOTE:</strong> After the <samp>patterns.php</samp> script runs, it will appear that the old directory was not deleted properly, but it will be deleted on the next commit by Git.
 Do not delete it manually.</p>

 <!-- ********************************************************** -->